-Even the greenest of thumbs sometimes needs help—sometimes lots of it.
+A good garden center has the inside info on the plants and plans that will make your outdoor space thrive.
 The opinions we collected from area consumers on garden centers they use, reported on our Ratings Tables, will help you find the best places to shop.
-You'll find that some stores were rated “superior” for “quality of products” by at least 80 percent of their surveyed customers, but several other retailers were rated “superior” on this question by fewer than 40 percent.
+You'll find that some stores were rated “superior” overall by at least 80 percent of their surveyed customers, but several other retailers were rated “superior” on this question by 30 percent or fewer.

-Unlike most types of services and stores we examine, paying more for plants at garden centers does slightly improve your odds of getting better advice, service, and product quality.
-Many of the stores rated highest for quality charge higher-than-average prices, but some stores we evaluated that rate high for quality also have below-average prices.
+Though it’s not the case with most types of services and stores we examine, paying more for plants at garden centers slightly improves your odds of getting better advice, service, and plants.
+Many of the stores rated highest for quality charge higher-than-average prices, but some outlets evaluated on Ratings Tables that rate high for quality also have below-average prices.

 For specific plants, we found enormous nursery-to-nursery price differences.
-For example, for six liriopes in one-gallon containers, prices ranged from $35.88 to $89.70; and for a hydrangea in a three-gallon container, prices ranged from $20 to $59.99.
+For example, for a glossy abelia in a #5 container, prices ranged from $14.95 to $49.50; and for a sansevieria in an eight-inch pot, prices ranged from $19.99 to $71.